c-razo/Cloud-Freedom/docs/mobile-app-integration.md

    - Set preferences for syncing on Wi-Fi or mobile data.
 3. Verify that files are syncing correctly.

+> 📷 **Add Screenshot Here**: Highlight the app settings page with the sync options enabled.

 ---

 ## Step 4: Additional Features